Babies and Toddlers, Children's Dental care

 While years of research have presented no definitive answer as to the cause of hyperdontia, there are several theories.
 Some experts believe it may simply be the result of environmental factors, while others blame a genetic predisposition.
-Still, others think it is connected to disorder’s such as Gardner’s Syndrome or Cleidocranial Dystosis.
+Still, others think it is connected to disorders such as Gardner’s Syndrome or Cleidocranial Dysostosis.
 People who suffer from these disorders can have multiple extra teeth grow.

+Although hyperdontia is more common in adults, symptoms can appear when children begin to lose their baby teeth.
 An extra tooth might develop from a separate tooth bud, or a permanent tooth bud can split, causing two teeth instead of one.
-Hyperdontia becomes apparent around the time children begin to lose their baby teeth.

-These extra teeth fall into four classifications, based on their structure.
-Conical, tuberculate, supplemental and odontoma indicate both their structure and location in the mouth.
+The extra teeth fall into four classifications based on their structure.
+Conical, tuberculate, supplemental, and odontoma indicate both their structure and location in the mouth.
 The teeth typically grow in one of three shapes; peg, tubercle, or cusp.

-A dentist who specialized in pediatric dentistry will be the best choice to assist your child if you notice an abnormal growth pattern.
+A dentist who specializes in pediatric dentistry will be the best choice to assist your child if you notice an abnormal growth pattern.

 “Hyperdontia does not go away on its own, so treatment will be necessary to correct it,” says children’s dentist Dr. Nanna Ariaban.
 “In rare cases, if left too long, the supernumerary teeth can fuse to permanent teeth, making it necessary for surgery to detach them.”

 In other cases, the teeth remain impacted, failing to erupt.
 These teeth can block permanent teeth from erupting, can displace permanent teeth, cause crowding, or form cysts in the mouth.
 Hyperdontia can lead to problems if and when children decide to get braces.
-Our friend, Anisa Omar, is a leading orthodontist from Omar Orthodontics in Chantilly, VA, that believes early treatment can help reduce complications later on.
 A consultation with a Johns Creek pediatric dentist will involve X-rays, which can show the position of any extra teeth.